-- Any expenses prior to the grant period (expenses prior to 8/15/2022). - Academic-year release time if approval letter by department chair/director is not included in the application packet. - Preparation of textbooks or other manuscripts with a primarily pedagogical purpose. - Projects conducted primarily to produce financial reward for the investigator. - Production costs for books or other manuscripts, including manuscript preparation or evaluation, copyediting, page charges, and illustrations. - Open Access fees. - Travel to conferences for disseminating research results. - Computers or analytic software and equipment.
+- Any expenses prior to the grant period (expenses prior to 11/1/2024). - Academic-year release time if the approval letter by department chair/director is not included in the application packet. - Preparation of textbooks or other manuscripts with a primarily pedagogical purpose. - Projects conducted primarily to produce financial reward for the investigator. - Production costs for books or other manuscripts, including manuscript preparation or evaluation, copyediting, page charges, and illustrations. - Generally, open access fees.
+If a strong case is made about effective use of an open access article, this may be allowed on a case-by-case basis.
+The Fellow will need to make a case about its potential use and how they will promote its use in the Charlotte region.

+- Travel to conferences for disseminating research results. - Computers or analytic software and equipment.